Chart Color Schemes

 Household Composition

-Longreach features high concentrations of lone person households, with a fairly typical median household size
+Longreach features high concentrations of lone person households, with a lower-than-average median household size

-Family households constitute 62.9% of all households, including 24.3% couples with children, 27.1% couples without children, and 10.2% single parent families.
-Non-family households comprise the remaining 37.1%, with lone person households at 33.2% and group households making up 3.6%.
-The median household size is 2.3 people, which aligns with the average for the Rest of Qld.
+Family households comprise 62.9% of all households, including 24.3% couples with children, 27.1% couples without children, and 10.2% single parent families.
+Non-family households make up the remaining 37.1%, with lone person households at 33.2% and group households comprising 3.6%.
+The median household size is 2.3 people, smaller than the Rest of Queensland average of 2.5.

 Frequently Asked Questions - Households